Yeshivat Orayta—S. Daniel Abraham Israel Program

 Grades and transcripts, upon request, are given by the Rebbeim based upon class attendance, participation and progress.

-Our Yeshiva is part of the Yeshiva University Joint Israel Program.
+Our Yeshiva is part of the Yeshiva University Joint Israel Program and MASA Israel Journey.

 Scott Apfelbaum, Administrative Director

 Students spend several Shabbatot during the year in Israeli communities in addition to enjoying Shabbat placement throughout the country.
 This affords them the opportunity to get to experience real life with Israeli families.

 Orayta has many guest lecturers on a variety of topics, plus regular Q&A sessions.

 Orayta spends many Shabbatot and most Chaggim together as a group either in the Old City of Jerusalem or in a local Israeli community with Rebbeim and their families.

 Orayta believes in the importance of loving the Land of Israel.
 In order to familiarize students with various parts of the Land, we offer monthly trips including a post Sukkot, winter and post Pesach, overnight trips.

 Hebrew is not necessarily required, depending on the course level chosen.

 Orayta is looking for modern Orthodox students who are deeply passionate about their Judaism and looking for a place to strengthen their skills.